 Well, to some extent…

-The reason is that there will always be distractions from both outside (ex.
+Yet there will always be distractions from both outside (ex.
 Your mom is calling your name.), and the inside of the body (ex.
 Another thought pops up without asking your permission: “I should finish writing this post today.”)

-Let’s say that, you ignore the distractions as much as you can, and try to focus on choosing what to wear.
+Let’s say that you ignore the distractions as much as you can, and try to focus on choosing what to wear.

 Still, the thoughts you have, the images of the clothes in your mind, will be generated by your brain from a much better organized version of your wardrobe in your head.